scottjoseph/cmd-exercises/README.md

 ### Excercise 1

-Q: sing a single command-line command, make a directory foo, change into it, create a file bar with content “baz”, print out bar’s contents, and then cd back to your home directory.
+Q: Using a single command-line command, make a directory foo, change into it, create a file bar with content “baz”, print out bar’s contents, and then cd back to your home directory.

 A: `mkdir foo && cd foo && touch baz > bar && cd`